Gravitational waves from supermassive right-handed neutrinos produced at preheating: P roduction of matter-antimatter asymmetry

 \section{P\MakeLowercase{roduction of matter-antimatter asymmetry}}

-Before evaluating the GW spectrum resulting from RHN decay, we briefly outline the mechanism of non-thermal leptogenesis in this framework.
-Once produced via preheating, the heavy RHNs would decay into the SM leptons and Higgs bosons through the Yukawa interactions describes by the Lagrangian:
+Before evaluating the GW spectrum resulting from the long-lived RHN decay, we briefly outline the mechanism of non-thermal leptogenesis in this framework.
+Once produced via preheating, the heavy RHNs would decay into the SM leptons and Higgs bosons through the Yukawa interactions describe by the Lagrangian:

-This interaction naturally leads to the CP violating two body decays of heavy RHNs into the (anti-)lepton and (anti-)Higgs pairs.
-As discussed earlier, these supermassive RHNs never thermalize with the bath particles and the out-of-equilibrium decay of the $N_i$ generates a finite amount of CP asymmetry, parameterized by